-Miso and tempeh are traditional, nourishing, fermented foods.
-Miso is a Japanese condiment and all purpose seasoning.
-It’s been made for centuries following old world methods through a double fermentation process with soybeans, cultured grain (rice or barley), and salt.
+Miso is a all purpose, traditional Japanese seasoning.
+It's a centuries-old nourishing, fermented food made with soybeans, cultured grain (rice or barley), and salt.

-While miso is most known for making soup, it can be used as a flavoring in many other dishes (see two other recipe links at the end).
+While it is most known for making miso soup, it can be used as a flavoring in many other dishes.
 The lightest style is sweet white miso, with a gentle flavor and smooth, creamy texture.
-I could eat it right out of the jar.
-Miso provides that “umami” flavor that is rich and savory, like in soy sauce, mushrooms and Parmesan cheese.
+Miso provides that "umami" flavor that is rich and savory, like in soy sauce, mushrooms and Parmesan cheese.

 For my miso soup recipe, I use tempeh instead of tofu.
-Tempeh is a terrific plant-based protein to add to your diet.
-Originating in Indonesia, tempeh is made from fermented whole soybeans.
+Tempeh is a terrific plant-based protein made from fermented whole soybeans.
 It has a meaty, chewy texture and a nutty flavor.
-As a fermented food, tempeh a good source of probiotics which promotes gut health.
-Tempeh also contains all of the essential amino acids, so it’s a complete source of vegan protein providing approximately 16 grams of protein in just 3 ounces.
+As a fermented food, tempeh a good source of probiotics (good for your gut).
+Tempeh is a complete source of vegan protein providing approximately 16 grams of protein in just 3 ounces.
 Find it in the refrigerated dairy area.

 The Rest of The Soup

-Now that I’ve gotten carried away telling you about miso and tempeh, what about the rest of the soup?
-I used homemade chicken broth as the liquid.
-You could also use vegetable broth for a vegan soup.
+Now that I've gotten carried away explaining miso and tempeh, what about the rest of the soup?
+I used homemade chicken broth but use vegetable broth for a vegan soup.

-For mushrooms, I love the little beech mushrooms.
-They come in cello packages that last forever in the refrigerator.
-Use your favorite mushrooms.
-Even small white mushrooms will do, just be sure to slice them thin or quarter them, then brown.
-Don’t eat them raw.
+For mushrooms, I use the little beech mushrooms.
+They come in cello packages in the produce department and last forever in the refrigerator.

 - My favorite miso comes from South River Miso.
-A family owned, artisan company located in the foothills of the Berkshire Mountains in Massachusetts, this family has been making organic, unpasteurized miso for 37 seasons.
-Yes, you have to order on line and yes we all hate paying for shipping, but this miso is really worth it.
+A family owned, artisan company in Massachusetts.
+It's organic, unpasteurized miso.
+You have to order on line but this miso is really worth it.
 Check out their other flavors as well.
-Miso lasts months (and years) when refrigerated.
+Miso lasts years when refrigerated.

-- Another brand I have tried, purchased from Whole Foods, is Miso Master.
+- Another brand I've used is Miso Master.
 It is also organic and unpasteurized.
 Find it in the refrigerated dairy section.
-Miso Master is good, but I still prefer South River.

 - Make homemade vegetable broth, It's far superior in flavor and nutrition than anything store bought, and it's easy to make

-- As both miso and tempeh are made from soybeans, buy organic products so you are not buying GMO (genetically modified) soybeans
+- As both miso and tempeh are made from soybeans, buy organic products so you are not buying GMO (genetically modified) soy.

-- For gluten-free eaters, be sure to read the labels and buy products made only with brown rice and not barley, or no grains at all.
+- For gluten-free eaters, be sure to read the labels and buy products made only with brown rice and not barley.

 Try These Other Miso Recipes